-Luxury and Adventure Travel
+Luxury and Adventure Travel Across Indonesial

 Indonesia is a fascinating destination with more than 17,500 islands to visit.
 Which ones should be at the top of your list?
 You can pick luxury, adventure or both on most islands.
 But the surfing, diving and wildlife experiences vary greatly across the archipelago.
 The following profile will help you decide what’s best for you:

 Bali: This is the gateway for the vast majority of Indonesia’s tourists.
 It has some of the most opulent resorts in the entire country.
 It also has remote village experiences, spas, arts, volcanoes, surfing, diving and golf.
-It has thousands of fascinating Hindu temples, including Tanah Lot, Uluwatu, Besaki, Lake Bratan and more.
+It has thousands of fascinating Hindu temples, including Tanah Lot, Uluwatu, Besakih, Lake Bratan and more.
 You can drive from the hot beaches of Sanur, Kuta and Nusa Dua to the cool mountainside within two hours.
 It’s a small island, but it features amazing diversity for tourists.

 Java: Jakarta is the center of action on this densely populated island.
 It has all of the comforts of home, including malls, high-rise hotels, golf courses and world-class dining.
 Other destinations include Yogyakarta, Surabaya and Bandung.